mantidproject/mantid/docs/source/algorithms/SANSILLMultiProcess-v1.rst

 The sample measurements will be corrected for all the instrumental effects and converted to Q-space, producing by default the azimuthal average curve :math:`I(Q)`.
 Optionally, it can also perform anisotropic integration with azimuthal wedges or hand-drawn sectors in the instrument viewer.
 If requested, it can also produce separate :math:`I(Q)` curves per detector panel.
-It supports standard monochromatic, kinetic and rebinned event modes.
+Note, that panels and azimuthal wedges cannot be requested simultaneously.
+The algorithm supports monochromatic (standard, kinetic, and event) as well as TOF modes (linear or variable binning, D33 only).
-Makes use of :ref:`SANSILLReduction <algm-SANSILLReduction-v2>` and :ref:`SANSILLIntegration <algm-SANSILLIntegration>`.
+Makes use of :ref:`SANSILLReduction <algm-SANSILLReduction-v2>` and :ref:`SANSILLIntegration <algm-SANSILLIntegration>` and the algorithm suite used therein.

 Output
 ------